 Babies or infants have smaller airways in comparison to older children and adults.
 Small airways get easily blocked by viral infections, mucus, or tight airways, and may lead to breathing difficulties.
 Therefore, asthma in babies under 12 months of age can be an extremely difficult situation.

-Asthma may affect 10 to 12 percent kids, and these figures are on the rise.
-Usually a child may have his first bout of asthma by around five years of age; however, it may not get diagnosed until later.
+Asthma may affect 10 to 12 per cent of kids, and these figures are on the rise.
+Usually, a child may have his first bout of asthma by around five years of age or maybe as early as even before 1 year; however, it may not get diagnosed until later.
 Asthma has become one of the leading causes of chronic ailments in kids.

 The exact cause of asthma is not known.
 However, it may happen due to either of the following: